PabloDomi/RDT_APython_v2/DOCS.md

 # Lanza excepción:
 # ValidationError: TortoiseORM is not compatible with Flask-Restx
 # (async/sync mismatch).
-Use SQLAlchemy or Pewee instead.
+Use SQLAlchemy or Peewee instead.
 ```

 ---